Longbenton: Education

 Two secondary schools are located in the township, Longbenton Community College and St Mary's Catholic School, Newcastle upon Tyne, along with four primary schools.
 The four primary schools are Benton Dene Primary School, Balliol Primary School, St Bartholomew's, and St. Stephen's Primary School.

 Nurseries offering childcare in Longbenton include Leigh's Nurseries.

 Longbenton Football Club is an FA-affiliated team and as of 2012/13 season play in the Northern Alliance Division 2.

 Churches

 Longbenton is served by St. Mary Magdalene (Church of England) on West Farm Ave, the Methodist church at one end of Chesters Ave and The King's Castle (independent) at the other end of Chesters Avenue.

 The parish church is St Bartholomew's Church, Long Benton.

 Business

 Longbenton is the site of BT's Newcastle call centre.
 Balliol Business Park is located in Longbenton where a Greggs production site and, until recently, two large Sitel call centres were located.
+Ken Bell International, a frozen meat and seafood exporter, had its largest production facility within the district.
 The UK production site for the Findus frozen food brand was based in Longbenton until mid-January 2009 when, through cost-cutting and fire damage, the factory was closed, with the loss of around 400 jobs.
 Following the award of a grant from Regional development agency One North East the factory was repaired and reopened as Longbenton Foods in 2010.